-To initiate a batch, either
+To initiate a batch:

-- Operate the Option key, then press 'Batch' in the Option Menu\ which appears, or - 2.
-Touch the coloured message area at the top of the screen.
-The batch Status page appears in this example with no batch running. - 3.
-Press 'New'.
-A new display page appears (figure 4.3.10b), showing all the headings entered in Field 1 to Field 6 during configuration.
-If the Batch Fields entry is less than 6, then only the selected number appear (in our example, 4).
+- 1, Operate the Option key, then press 'Batch' in the Option Menu which appears, or - 2.
+Touch the coloured message area at the top of the screen. or - 3.
+Select 'Batch Summary' from the Root menu 'Goto View' item or from the Summary menu (section 3.1.4).
+Touch the relevant group, then select 'Batch Control' from the pop-up menu which appears.